microsoft/mu_plus/DfciPkg/IdentityAndAuthManager/ReadMe.md

 ### AuthManagerProvisionedData.C

 * Support NV storage of Provisioned Data.
 This manages loading internal store and saving changes to internal store.
 * This differs from the Provision.c file in that this has nothing to do with User input or applying user changes.
-This is internal to the module only.
+Thi is internal to the module only.

 ### IdentityManager.C

 * Support the get identity functionality
 * Dispose Auth Handle
 * Private
   * Identity / auth token map management (Add, Free, Find)
 * Add security *TODO*

 ### IdentityAndAuthManagerDxe.INF

 * Dxe Module inf file

 ### DfciAuthentication.h  PUBLIC HEADER FILE